Governor General’s Literary Awards

 Once the winners and publishers have been contacted, they must agree to keep the results confidential until the Canada Council makes its official announcement.
 If successful, the terms and conditions will be outlined in a notification letter.

 Winners, finalists and publishers of winning books cannot receive the award or grant money until all overdue final reports for Canada Council grants and prizes have been submitted and approved.

 - Award finalists and winners agree to allow their photographs and public information to be used for promotion of the prize and in other Canada Council promotional initiatives.
 They are expected to participate in activities related to the award.

 - In addition to the books submitted to the competition, publishers are required to provide the Canada Council, at no cost, with copies of finalist and winning titles for promotion and partnership purposes.

 Publishers of winning books must acknowledge the support of the Canada Council for the Arts in all promotional material associated with the grant.
 Details will be included with the notification letter.

 Visit the GGBooks website for a list of past winners and finalists.

-Required information – What you need to submit
+Required documents and books – What you need to submit

 - 1 nomination form for each title